agsheves/Decis-Country-Data-API/README.md

 # Decis Intelligence Country Info API
 The code repository and API docs for Decis users

 *NOTE* - these documents refer to the test version of the **agent** endpoint.
 The **country information** endpoint is better suited for routine and bulk country data access.
-[That endpoint is explained here](https://github.com/agsheves/Decis-Country-Data-API/tree/main)
+[That endpoint is explained here](https://github.com/agsheves/Decis-Country-Data-API)

 # Overview of the API

-The Decis research API allows authorized users to access the Decis research database to access up-to-date country news, intelligence, and analysis for use in their own products.
-Access to the API endpoint is via **HTTPS GET request** initiated by the user and requires valid credentials for access.
+The Decis agent API allows authorized users to access the Decis agent workspace programmatically to make use of the Decis agents in stand-alone applications or via other AI tools.
+Access to the API endpoint is via **HTTPS GET request** initiated by the user and requires [valid workspace credentials](https://workspace.decis.ai/) for access.

-The request is made on a per-country basis or configured based on the client's credentials.
-The API call output is in JSON format, explained in detail below.

-# Decis Intelligence Agent API - Complete Usage Guide
+# Decis  Agent API - Complete Usage Guide

 ## Overview